Update as of January 14

 More details and links to related online information can be found below.

 Revised Terms & Conditions for New Palio Accommodation/Ticket Package Reservations

-After the March 1st date and up until May 29th 2021, if cancellation notice is given, we can provide a 50% refund, the remaining funds could be refunded if we are able to resell the Tickets (ie palio tickets, contrada dinner tickets, trial race tickets).
-After May 29th we must resell the entire package (hotel and tickets) in order to provide a refund.
+After the March 1st date and up until May 29th 2021, if cancellation notice is given, we can provide a 40% refund, the remaining funds could be refunded if we are able to resell the Tickets (ie palio tickets, contrada dinner tickets, trial race tickets).
+For any notice after May 29th, there are no refunds.

 The exception to the above refund schedule relates to certain hotels; payments for Grand Continental and Relais degli Angeli are not refundable at any time (and were not previously).
 These are terms expressly dictated by these 2 hotels.
 Also certain Campo Apartments or the Campo Suites (w/ windows or balconies) may be exempt from any refund provisions.

-Milan La Scala: Many productions of the current Season have been cancelled.
-Information on the rescheduling of any cancelled performance will be published on their website, whereas the 2020/2021 Season will be announced after the summer break (thus anticipated to be in late September).
+Milan La Scala: Information on the 2020/2021 Season will be announced soon.
 For more details: http://www.teatroallascala.org/en/coronavirus.html Refunds are available on cancelled performances.

 More News for Travel to Italy

 As of September 7, EU member state countries (except Croatia, Greece, Malta, Spain, Romania and Bulgaria) are allowed entry to Italy.
 In addition, the UK, Northern Ireland, Andorra and Principality of Monaco are also allowed entry.
 The list of other safe countries currently includes: Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay. *China is also on the EU list, but only on the condition of reciprocal action by the Chinese authorities”.